 - Pinch cayenne (optional)

 - Dice potato (no need to peel) into ½ inch cubes.
-Place in microwave-safe bowl, cover with microwave-safe plastic wrap or a microwave-safe plate and microwave on high for 5 minutes.
+Place in microwave-safe bowl, cover with microwave-safe plastic wrap or a microwave-safe lid with vents.
+If using plastic wrap, make sure to leave a small space uncovered to act as a vent and that there is at least a 1 inch gap between the potatoes and the plastic wrap.
+Microwave on high for 5 minutes.

 - While the potatoes are cooking, dice the onion and preheat a cast-iron or other heavy-bottom skillet on medium-low heat.